Overview of Win32 Disk Imager in Windows 10 64 bit

 Best free Win32 Disk Imager alternative - AOMEI Backupper Standard

-In addition, you can enable normal or high compression level to greatly reduce the size of image file.
+- Diverse backup features: You can enable normal or high compression level to greatly reduce the size of image file.
 And it enables you to execute schedule backup (eg: daily, weekly, monthly) to run automatically and keep track of changes made later.
+Usually, it's used with Incremental Backup, which is to backup only changes.

 Stepwise guide: Backup removable drives with AOMEI Backupper Standard